ashish1610dhiman/ad_cv/README.md

 **Summer Intern** @ American Express India, Gurgoan, India _(May 2018 — Jul 2018)_ <br>
 [Consumer Collection Deciscion Science, Credit and Fraud Risk](https://www.americanexpress.com/en-us/careers/career-areas/risk-and-data-analytics/?intlink=us-amex-career-en-us-careerArea-Analytics)
-- Awarded Pre-Placement Offer (PPO) to full time join Amex team, for exceptional performance shown during internship.
+- Awarded Pre-Placement Offer (PPO), for exceptional performance shown during internship.
 - Improved performance of External Contact propensity model, by 16%, along with a reduction in variables used by 22%.
 - Implemented an automated process in Python and Shell, for optimizing the parameter tuning step of Gradient Boosted Decision Trees (GBDT) model, by leveraging Bayesian Optimisation and Grid Search methodology.
 - **_Technologies used:_** Python, SQL, GBDT, SAS, Tableau.